taivu1998/CME193-Assignments/README.md

 # CME193-Assignments

-This project contains my answers to assignments in CME 193: Introduction to Scientific Python, which is offered by Stanford University.
+This project contains my solutions to programming assignments in CME 193: Introduction to Scientific Python, which is offered by Stanford University.